JackChance/5e_ships/roles.md

   * Bail water

-  If the Laborer is in a section that has flooding they may spend an action to roll an Athletics(strength) check to reduce the Flooding Level.
+  If the Deck Hand is in a section that has flooding they may spend an action to roll an Athletics(strength) check to reduce the Flooding Level.
 For every 5 achieved on thier roll they reduce the Flooding Level by 1, spread evenly among all connected sections with leftover reduction applying to thier current section first.

   The cantrip Shape Water can be used in various ways to aid this task.
 A caster may use thier action to either remove 3 Flooding Levels, prevent 3 Breaches from flooding for a round or split 3 between the two effects (seal 1 Breach for a round and remove 2 Flooding Levels)

   * Repair

-  The Laborer may attempt to repair a damaged component or piece of equipment.
+  The Deck Hand may attempt to repair a damaged component or piece of equipment.
 There are 5 levels of broken; Undamaged, Damaged, Malfunctioning, Completely Busted and Utterly Destroyed.
 A check can only be attempted if the item is Completely Busted or less.
 The difficulty to repair is determined by the item being repaired itself, and typically it required Carpentry{intelligence} or Blacksmithing{intelligence} to fix, though complicated devices might require tinkering and magical ones may even require Arcana.

   * Patch Hull

-  The Laborer may attempt to stem the flooding of a compartment by effecting hasty, ugly repairs.
-As an action the Laborer may make a Vehicle{water} check in a compartment with a Breach.
+  The Deck Hand may attempt to stem the flooding of a compartment by effecting hasty, ugly repairs.
+As an action the Deck Hand may make a Vehicle{water} check in a compartment with a Breach.
 The difficulty is 5+Flooding Level.
-The Laborer may close one breach if they match the difficulty plus another for every 10 above the difficulty.
+The Deck Hand may close one breach if they match the difficulty plus another for every 10 above the difficulty.